abis330/Curious-case-of-intersection-of-Point-Process-and-Machine-Learning/README.md

-# Curious case of intersection of machine learning and Hawkes Processes
+# Curious case of intersection of machine learning and Point Processes
 Figuring out best technique to predict useful prediction of type and time of activity in a series of activities

 Research articles and online articles read till now: